2kwattz/Dark-Jokes-Django-Web-Application/README.md

-# Daddy-Jokes-NodeJs
+# Dark-Jokes-Django
-Simple script to show a joke per use through an API
+Simple script to show dark jokes per use through an API